ibm-cloud-docs/satellite/ha-dr.md

 ### Example for a high availability setup in another cloud provider
 {: #example-ha-cloudprovider}

 The following image shows a highly available setup for compute hosts that reside in another cloud provider.
 All virtual machines are hosted on a separate physical machine that is dedicated to you only.
-To ensure further isolation and availability, all compute hosts are spread across multiple availability zones within the same region.
-Because the availability zones belong to the same region, the requirements for networking speed and latency between the hosts are met.
+To ensure further isolation and availability, all compute hosts are spread across multiple availability zones within the same metro.
+Because the availability zones belong to the same metro, the requirements for networking speed and latency between the hosts are met.
 {: shortdesc}

 <img src="/images/satellite_ha_aws.png" alt="High availability setup with compute hosts that reside at another cloud provider" width="550" style="width: 550px; border-style: none"/>